EizzyCode/APEX-GEAR-PERFORMANCE-ANALYSIS-REPORT-FOR-THE-YEAR-2021-BY-ASHIBESHI-COSMAS/README.md

 The dataset was gotten from Kaggle, and several strategies were applied to ensure data consistency and accuracy:

 **Duplicate Removal:** Duplicate rows were identified and deleted to prevent inconsistent results.

 **Text to Columns:** Combined data points in a single column were split using the Text to Columns function, ensuring each value was properly categorized.

 **Date Formatting:** Inconsistent date entries were corrected, with all dates standardized to a uniform date format for accurate time-based analysis.

-**Standard Table Conversion: **The dataset was transformed into a structured Excel table to enable easier management, automation, and dynamic analysis.
+**Standard Table Conversion**: **The dataset was transformed into a structured Excel table to enable easier management, automation, and dynamic analysis.
 These steps helped transform the raw dataset into a clean, structured foundation for insightful analysis.

 **PRE-ANALYSIS**